 If your teenager is attending the day without you, for example with a school party or group of friends, help them arrive punctually and encourage them to take a notebook, pens, bag to carry company information and even a copy of their CV.
 Encourage them to ask questions, listen and observe well, and to make notes for future reference.

 Where you will really have been able to help is in encouraging them to prepare well.

 There will be a lot for your teenager to take in, so, if you are able to attend with them, you can act as their back up pair of eyes and ears.
 Observe the other attendees, how they handle themselves, what they are wearing, what they are saying.
 Make a mental, or even actual note of feedback and observations you could pass onto your teenager.
 If you are present while your teenager talks to a potential employer, try to keep a mental record of the information being exchanged so you can fill in any gaps for your teen later.

 Provide encouragement if their confidence fails them.
 Remind them that the exhibitors there know that talking to companies can be daunting when you have never done it before, and that they will be welcoming and patient.
 Remind them that the companies want to talk to your teenager – they are looking for someone like them - that is why they have a presence there!

 Give your teenager space to explore at their own pace and allow them to steer the day as far as possible.
 Ultimately this is about their career and their future.

 Be enthusiastic about the event, the opportunity it presents, and the fact that your teenager has made the effort to be there.

 When the day is over, lend a patient ear to your teen as they relay the facts and events of the day.
 Allow them time to disseminate and assess all the information, ideas and inspiration they will have assimilated.
-Ask them if they have commited to any follow-up actions, such as emailing a particular contact, sending off a CV, or starting the application process for one or more organisations.
+Ask them if they have committed to any follow-up actions, such as emailing a particular contact, sending off a CV, or starting the application process for one or more organisations.
 Be there for them if they need any help and support to achieve these things.